lifting-bits/mcsema/README.md

 sudo pip install 'protobuf==2.6.1'
 ```

-#### Note: Using IDA on 64 bit Ubuntu

-If your IDA install does not use the system's Python, you can add the `protobuf` library manually to IDA's zip of modules.
+Note: If you are using IDA on 64 bit Ubuntu and your IDA install does not use the system Python, you can add the `protobuf` library manually to IDA's zip of modules.

 ```
 # Python module dir is generally in /usr/lib or /usr/local/lib